charef00/your-niche/README.md

 **Q: Is this plugin free to use?**

-A: [Answer about pricing or subscription model]

 ## Support

-For support, please contact [Support Contact Information].
+For support, please contact ayouubcharef@gmail.com.

 ## Contributing